21 Panel data

 2 NOT REPORTED 31162

-To better understand this setting, let’s examine one example.
-One observation chosen somewhat at random from the last year of the sample period is Advanced Micro Devices, Inc. (AMD), a global semiconductor company.
-In its 10-K for the year ended 31 December 2010, AMD disclosed the following:
+To better understand this setting, we examine one example chosen somewhat at random from the last year of the sample period.
+In its 10-K for the year ended 31 December 2010, Advanced Micro Devices, Inc. (AMD), a global semiconductor company, disclosed the following:

 In 2010, Hewlett-Packard Company accounted for more than 10% of our consolidated net revenues.
 Sales to Hewlett-Packard consisted primarily of products from our Computing Solutions segment.
 Five customers, including Hewlett-Packard, accounted for approximately 55% of the net revenue attributable to our Computing Solutions segment.
 In addition, five customers accounted for approximately 46% of the net revenue attributable to our Graphics segment.
 A loss of any of these customers could have a material adverse effect on our business.